CivBase/facebook-gaming-enhancement-suite/README.md

 Timestamp            | Whether to show timestamps that normally go below chat bubbles.                  | Hide
 Location             | Where to put links that normally go below chat bubbles.                          | Right
 Opacity              | Transparency of the links that normally go below chat bubbles.                   | 50%

+## Platforms
+The plan is to add Firefox support soon(tm), but right now only Chrome is supported.